The Terminating-Random Experiments Selector: Fast High-Dimensional Variable Selection with False Discovery Rate Control: Setup, Preprocessing, and Additional Results: Simulated Genome-Wide Association Study

-In addition to the averaged results of the simulated GWAS in Section~V in the main paper, Figure~\ref{fig: simulated GWAS with TRexSelector package} shows how the FDP and TPP vary around the mean using boxplots.
+In addition to the averaged results of the simulated GWAS in Section~\ref{sec: Simulated Genome-Wide Association Study} in the main paper, Figure~\ref{fig: simulated GWAS with TRexSelector package} shows how the FDP and TPP vary around the mean using box plots.